Jalle19/satip-axe/README.md

 3. Copy `/etc/passwd` to `/etc/sysconfig/passwd` and modify the password entry for `root` to be `*`.
 This disables the password completely.
 4. Reboot once more.
 Now your device can only be accessed using SSH keys.

+## Using the HTTP server

+To serve static files over HTTP, please:

+1. Set `INETD=yes` in `/etc/sysconfig/config`
+2. Create `/mnt/data/html` and put your files there

 ## More information

 For general information, see [upstream's README](https://github.com/perexg/satip-axe#readme), [upstream's dist/README](https://github.com/perexg/satip-axe/blob/master/dist/README) and [upstream's debug/README](https://github.com/perexg/satip-axe/blob/master/debug/README.md)